twoqubed/bob/README.md

 The only constraints are:

 * The target class must be annotated with the `Built` annotation
-* The must be exactly one constructor that contains arguments.
+* There must be exactly one constructor that contains arguments.
 No-arg constructors are ignored.
 If multiple constructors are found that take arguments, a compile error will be raised.

 ## Why Builders?